 Re-suspend 1 x 106 of frozen CD34+ HSCs (see Table of Materials) in 10 mL of RPMI 1640 media 10% FBS under a certified biosafety cabinet and maintain sterile conditions.

-Use 10 µL of the suspension to count (to assure the presence of the expected number of cells) and check cell viability by trypan blue exclusion staining in a hemocytometer.
+Use 10 uL of the suspension to count (to assure the presence of the expected number of cells) and check cell viability by trypan blue exclusion staining in a hemocytometer.

 Centrifuge at 400 x g for 15 min at room temperature (RT).
-Discard the supernatant and resuspend in cold 1x PBS to the required concentration (1.4 x 105 of CD34+ HSCs in 50 µL).
+Discard the supernatant and resuspend in cold 1x PBS to the required concentration (1.4 x 105 of CD34+ HSCs in 50 uL).
 Keep the cells on ice until injection.

 Place pups (NS -chainnull pups of both genders from 1–4 days old) into a sterile 100 mm2 Petri dish along with a small amount of bedding material from the breeder cage.
 Additionally, rub clean bedding between hands to further mask any foreign odors on the recipient pups.